ayushxx7/ayush-mandowara-blog/content/PredictiveAnalysis/06-Model-Selection.md

 - Consistency of Mode
 - Variance refers to changes in the model as a whole when trained on a different data set rather than the variance in the predicted values of a single model
 - Variance measures how flexible the model is with respect to changes in the training data.
+- High Variance -> Model will fail on test data
+- High Variance -> Overfitting

 ## Bias
 - How much error the model is likely to make on (future) test data
 - Low Complexity => High Bias (or Simple Model => High Bias)
+- High Complexity => Low Bias
 - Correctness of Model
 - Bias measures how accurately a model can describe the actual task at hand.
 - High Bias means $y_{pred} - y_{actual}$ will be high
+- When complexity is high, the bias is the least and the variance is high.
+Hence the model must have identified all the patterns present in the data including the noise.
+- High Bias -> Model will fail on training data
+- High Bias -> Underfitting

 A balance is required between Bias and Variance
 - Model should be simple enough to be generalizable